 The events consist of short lectures about SLU research.
 The university’s research dares to question established knowledge and aims to solve real problems for a living world.
 Everyone is welcome.

-The lectures start at 12.15 and last until 13.00 at the latest.
-The last quarter is usually reserved for questions.
+The lectures start at 12.15 and last until 13.00.
+The last quarter is usually devoted to questions.